Deadline: November 1, 2013 (postmarked)

 (2500 words max.)

 Read full guidelines on our website.

-In the Direction of the Unforeseen: Patrick Grace in Conversation with Lisa Martin-DeMoor, winner of the 2013 Open Season Award for Poetry
+In the Direction of the Unforeseen: PJ Grace in Conversation with Lisa Martin-DeMoor, winner of the 2013 Open Season Award for Poetry

 PG: One year after winning The Malahat Review’s 2013 Open Season Award for Poetry, in what direction has your life taken you?

 LMD: In the direction of the unforeseen.
 I'm back to teaching literature to university students for the first time since 2007.
 My daughter has just started kindergarten, and my two-year-old son is busy discovering that words can be combined into declarations (also interrogations and exclamations) about himself and many other things.
 How to Expect What You're Not Expecting: Stories of Pregnancy, Parenthood, and Loss (the anthology I co-edited with Jessica Hiemstra) has just been released by Touchwood Editions.
 I'm working on a novel that deals with some of the same material (thematically) as “Believing is not the same as Being Saved,” the poem that won the Open Season Award.
 I'm blogging less frequently (at www.writerinresidence.ca).
 I'm still figuring out life as a person who is a mother and a writer—while standing, as we all do, on shifting ground.

 Read the rest of Lisa's interview on our website.

 The Landscape of Fiction: Stephanie Harrington in Conversation with Carmelinda Scian, winner of the 2013 Open Season Award for Fiction